deathvadeR-afk/Date-A-Scientist/README.md

     *   Analyzing relationships between different variables to uncover initial insights.
     *   Exploring the distribution of job categories.

-3.  **Feature Engineering & NLP:**
+3.  **Feature Engineering:**
-    *   Combining all ten essay columns into a single text corpus for each user.
-    *   Processing the text data: removing stop words, punctuation, and applying lemmatization.
-    *   Converting the cleaned text into numerical vectors using TF-IDF (Term Frequency-Inverse Document Frequency).
+    *   Converting categorical variables into numerical format using one-hot encoding.
-    *   Combining the TF-IDF text features with other categorical and numerical features from the dataset.
+    *   Handling missing values in the dataset.
+    *   Creating dummy variables for categorical features.

 4.  **Model Building & Training:**
     *   Splitting the dataset into training and testing sets.
     *   Training several classification models to find the best performer.
-Models explored could include:
+Models explored include:
-        *   Naive Bayes
         *   Logistic Regression
+        *   K-Nearest Neighbors (KNN)
-        *   Random Forest Classifier
+        *   Decision Tree Classifier
     *   Using `Scikit-learn` pipelines to streamline the preprocessing and modeling workflow.

 5.  **Model Evaluation:**
     *   Evaluating the models on the test set using metrics like accuracy, precision, recall, and F1-score.
-    *   Analyzing the classification report and confusion matrix to understand model performance across different job categories.
+    *   Analyzing the classification report and confusion matrix to understand model performance across different zodiac signs.

 ## 🛠️ Technologies Used